Residuals, Sludge and Composting

 |Ch.
 420||Septage Management Rules|

-DEP Wastewater Discharge Program - Link to Bureau of Land & Water Quality.
+DEP Wastewater Discharge Program - Bureau of Land & Water Quality.
 The Wastewater Discharge Law requires that a license be obtained for discharge of pollutants to a lake, river, stream or coastal waters.